Professional development subsidy

 • pay staff to complete the training outside their usual work hours.

-How subsidy amounts are calculated
+How the subsidy is calculated

 The subsidy is not intended to cover the full cost of wages.
 Providers are responsible for any additional wage or employment on-costs above the subsidy amount.

-Using service closure time
+Using service closure time and other support

+Services can close for up to 5 hours annually so staff can complete national child safety training while still claiming CCS.
+We encourage providers to use service closure time to support all staff to complete the training.
 You can only apply for the professional development subsidy for staff members who do not complete training during service closure periods.

 Find out more about service closures to support national child safety training.